vishdha/vishdha/README.md

  15. Pick list modifyed according to case size and work with internal transfer and fully operatrional using barcode scanner.
  16. Blinkit - ERPNext EDI Integration Completed.
  17. Flipkart Farmley Seller Price comparison feature developed and linked to Power BI for getting insight.
- 18. General Trade Outlet Performance Dashboard related data fetch from fieldassist and linked to Power BI for getting inesight.
+ 18. General Trade Outlet Performance Dashboard related data fetch from fieldassist and linked to Power BI for getting insight.

 **🐱 Top Feature Build for Bloomstack**
  1. Build an autonomous cultivation and excise tax setup for the cannabis industry.